PedestrianDynamics/SingleFileMovementAnalysis/README.md

    ![gender_single_file_sample](https://user-images.githubusercontent.com/4458692/197808563-9babbeb4-ae5f-4401-b074-e81118d4f4eb.png)

-Analysis results and trajectories used in this README can be downloaod from this [link](https://fz-juelich.sciebo.de/s/6aWC04GmM0mKlTE).
+Analysis results and trajectories used in this README can be download from this [link](https://fz-juelich.sciebo.de/s/6aWC04GmM0mKlTE).

 ## Requirements